 Inoculated truffle trees

-Industry tree certification programs, based on independent analysis of inoculated trees are available in many countries.
+Industry tree evaluation programs, based on independent analysis of trees are available in many countries.

 Planting inoculated truffle trees

 Preferably carried out in autumn in most environments, however may also be spring, particularly in areas with harsh winters.
 Insulated tree guards are used for first 2 years, protecting young trees from small grazing animals, wind, herbicides and excessive heat.

 Ongoing maintenance required, includes annual pruning, pest, disease and weed control as required, summer irrigation, general repairs and mowing grass inter-rows.

 Harvest period is winter (for this truffle), with truffles gradually ripening throughout the season.
 Production begins slowly, generally in year 4-5, gradually increasing each year, potentially reaching commercial quantities by year 12-14.
 Farmers harvest on a weekly or bi-weekly basis depending on maturity/productivity/size of the farm.
 Farmers systematically search row by row, with dogs trained to locate truffles by scent.